Subchapter F. DESIGN AND CONSTRUCTION STANDARDS

 § 109.606.
 Chemicals, materials and equipment.

-(a) Chemicals or materials which may come in contact with the water or affect the quality of the water may not be used unless the chemicals or materials are acceptable to the Department.
+(a) Chemicals, materials or equipment which come in contact with the water or may affect the quality of the water may not be used unless the chemicals, materials or equipment are acceptable to the Department.

-(c) Materials used in the construction or modification of a public water system including waterline extensions which may come into contact with or affect the quality of the water and which are certified for conformance with ANSI/NSF Standard 61 (Drinking Water System ComponentsHealth EffectsNational Sanitation Foundation) are deemed acceptable to the Department.
+(c) Materials or equipment used in the construction or modification of a public water system, including waterline extensions, mechanical devices and drinking water treatment equipment, which come into contact with the water or may affect the quality of the water and which are certified for conformance with ANSI/NSF Standard 61 (Drinking Water System Components—Health Effects—NSF) are deemed acceptable to the Department.

-(d) Acceptable certification under subsection (b) or (c) related to ANSI/NSF Standards 60 and 61 includes that performed by NSF International or other cer-tification organization acceptable to the Department.
+(e) Acceptable certification under subsection (b), (c) or (d) related to ANSI/NSF Standards 60 and 61 or PDWEP includes that performed by NSF International or other certification organization acceptable to the Department.
 To be acceptable to the Department, a certification organization shall be accredited by ANSI as a third party certification organization and meet the following requirements.
 The organization shall:

-(2) Require that a registered mark or seal be placed upon each product certified under ANSI/NSF Standard 60 or 61, as applicable.
+(2) Require that a registered mark or seal be placed upon each product certified under ANSI/NSF Standard 60 or 61 or PDWEP, as applicable.

 (3) Maintain an ongoing quality assurance and quality control program that includes, at a minimum, the following: